GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Pass data via URL params in persisted query "Register a newsletter subscriber from InstaWP to Mailchimp"

 = 1.2.0 =
 * Added `XML` scalar type
 * Added documentation for new field `_strDecodeXMLAsJSON` from the Helper Function Collection extension